-Receive Website Screenshots in Your Email Inbox - Improve Your Website Performance
+Receive Website Screenshots in Your Email Inbox

 [email protected]; [email protected]; [email protected]

-file Optional The name or pattern for the file without the extension
+fileOptionalSpecifies the name or pattern for the screenshot file without the extension.

-The default is a unique identifier (see pattern examples)
+The default is a unique identifier (see pattern examples).

-html Optional When set to true, the HTML markup will be attached to the email
+htmlOptionalWhen set to true, the HTML markup of the page will be attached to the email.

 // Line breaks added for readability https://api.addscreenshots.com/screenshots